terryaney/Documentation.Camelot/KatApp.Vue.md

 Property Type: [`ISubmitApiConfiguration`](#isubmitapiconfiguration);
 The configuration payload submitted to the most recent calculation.

-# RBLe Framework
+# RBL Framework

-The RBLe Framework is the backbone of KatApps.
+The RBL Framework is the backbone of KatApps.
 The service is able to marshall inputs and results in and out of RBLe CalcEngines.
 These results drive the functionality of KatApps.

 ## Framework Inputs